princeNoctis/MajorProject/Prposal.md

 	#Proposal
-i want to build a platformer game with two levels
+I want to build a platformer game with two levels with one enemy and coins and a finish flag

 	##Need to have list
- _ mapping the collisions on levels
+ - mapping the collisions on player
- _
+ -
+ -